 Amy Jones, Nutrition & Dietetics, answered

-Mark Hyman, MD, Integrative Medicine, answeredThere are gluten allergy/celiac disease tests that are available through Labcorp or Quest Diagnostics.
+Mark Hyman, MD, Functional Medicine, answeredThere are gluten allergy/celiac disease tests that are available through Labcorp or Quest Diagnostics.
 All these tests help identify various forms of allergy or sensitivity to gluten or wheat.
 They will look for:

 - IgA anti-gliadin antibodies